-CHEF and RAST use the Thermodynamic Availability equation of Crowl for estimation of energy in a Physical Explosion [5].
+CHEF and RAST use the Thermodynamic Availability equation of Crowl for estimation of energy in a Physical Explosion (Crowl and Louvar, Chemical Process Safety, Fundamentals with Applications, Fourth Edition 2019).
 Results are between that of isentropic and isothermal expansion or Brode's equation.
 (Note that there may be as much as a factor of two between these various explosion energy models.)
-The method described by Prugh was selected to estimate the additional energy associated with a Boiling-Liquid Expanding-Vapor Explosion (BLEVE) [10].
-This method using an equivalent volume equal to the initial vapor volume plus the volume of vapor generated from instantaneous liquid vaporization and does not require detailed thermodynamic property data.
+The method described by Prugh was selected to estimate the additional energy associated with a Boiling-Liquid Expanding-Vapor Explosion (BLEVE) (Prugh 1991).
+This method uses an equivalent volume equal to the initial vapor volume plus the volume of vapor generated from instantaneous liquid vaporization and does not require detailed thermodynamic property data.
 (Note that CHEF and RAST do not utilize an equation of state but assume an ideal gas in evaluating thermodynamic properties.)